brandon-schabel/bnk-sync/packages/sync-react/README.md

 ---

-**Enjoy building real-time applications with BNK WebSocket Manager!** If you have any questions, suggestions, or issues, feel free to open a discussion or issue on GitHub.
+**Enjoy building real-time applications with BNK Sync Engine Manager!** If you have any questions, suggestions, or issues, feel free to open a discussion or issue on GitHub.
 We appreciate your feedback.